SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Bread Recipes

-The available options of each recipe and necessary operation was indicated as following icons:
+The available options for each recipe and necessary operations are indicated by the following icons:

 Bread size